-IR4543 Activism and Resistance SCOTCAT Credits: 30 SCQF Level 10 Semester: 1 Academic year: 2017/8 Planned timetable: 2.00 pm Thu

-This module aims to examine the many forms of activism and resistance that take place in the international system, with an emphasis upon those whose claims for agency may most often go unheard, whether for reasons of age, cause, ethnicity, gender, race, or sexuality.
+IR4543 Activism and Resistance SCOTCAT Credits: SCQF Level 10 Semester 2 2018/9 Academic year: Availability restrictions: Not automatically available to General Degree students Planned timetable: 2.00 pm Thu This module aims to examine the many forms of activism and resistance that take place in the international system, with an emphasis upon those whose claims for agency may most often go unheard, whether for reasons of age, cause, ethnicity, gender, race, or sexuality.
 This module will provide both a theoretical grounding in the literatures of activism and resistance, and an empirical analysis of the acts that have taken place in their name using the so-called 'weapons of the weak'.
 From such acts, often everyday in character, this module will examine the significance of activism and resistance in global terms.
+Pre-requisite(s): Before taking this module you must pass IR2006 Weekly contact: 1 x 1-hour lecture (x 10 weeks), 1 x 1-hour tutorial (x 10 weeks), 2 consultation hours with Coordinator (x 12 weeks).
+2 hours Learning and teaching examination feedback in week 1 of following semester.
+Occasional film/video methods of delivery: Scheduled learning: 20 hours Guided independent study: 280 hours As defined by QAA: Written Examinations = 50%, Practical Examinations = 0%, Coursework = 50% Assessment pattern: As used by St Andrews: